A Generalized Crystalline Equivalence Principle: Introduction

+A fermionic crystalline topological phase is a fermionic TQFT defined on a space $\cX$ with a $G^f$-symmetry.
+Examples of the fermionic CEP state that fermionic TQFTs on a manifold with spatial $G^f$-symmetry is equivalent to fermionic TQFTs with $\tilde{G}^f$ internal symmetry, where $\tilde{G}^f$ is in general a different supergroup from $G^f$ \cite{Debray:2021rik,Cheng:2024awi,Cheng:2018aaz,Zhang:2019zcj}.

+\begin{rem} On the side of the target category for TQFTs, one may employ categories enriched over super vector spaces, as in \cite{DY2025}, to accommodate fermionic theories.
+In our approach, within the framework of the universal target $\mathbf{\Theta}$, one can take into account for the fermionic nature of the TQFT by taking homotopy fixed points with respect to the group $\Spin$.
+For example, one could consider $\mathbf{\widehat{\Theta}} = \mathbf{nSVect}$, the $n$-category of finite dimensional super $n$-vector spaces over $\mathbb C$.
+The specific case of $n=4$ has applications to (3+1)d topological orders.
+The generalized cohomology theory corresponding to $\mathbf{4SVect}^\times$ was denoted $\mathrm{SW}$ in \cite{JF:2020twl,JF:2021tbq,Decoppet:2022dnz,DY2025,Debray:2025kfg}.
+In \cite{Stockall:2025ngz} the authors also used geometric categories for the target category, in order to accommodate theories with continuous symmetries.
+In general the target will change depending on what structures and properties of TQFTs one wants to capture. \end{rem}

-An 't Hooft anomaly captures the projectivity of a theory under the action of a group $G$.
-In the context of internal symmetries, such anomalies are traditionally detected by coupling the theory to background $G$-fields and examining the failure of the partition function to remain invariant under $G$ gauge transformations.\footnote{Anomalies can arise even if there is no group acting, see \cite{Freed:2023snr}.}
+After relating equivariant $\cX$-families of TQFTs to $\cX/\!/G$-families of TQFTs, we present an independent approach for studying 't Hooft anomalies for families of TQFTs parameterized by an $\infty$-groupoid. 't Hooft anomalies capture the projectivity of a theory under the action of a group $G$, and are traditionally studied by examining the failure of the partition function to remain invariant under $G$-gauge transformations\footnote{Anomalies can arise even if there is no group acting, see \cite{Freed:2023snr}.}.
+To specify anomalies for $\cX$-families of theories, it will be necessary to take another approach.
+The subsequent definitions and theorems can be used to classify anomalies for spatial symmetries.

-To specify anomalies for $(-1)$-form symmetries, it will be necessary to take another approach.
-We begin by reinterpreting theories with nonanomalous $(-1)$-form symmetry in a way suitable for generalization.
-Our perspective is that a TQFT with $\cY$-symmetry should be understood relative to the space of all TQFTs, with the symmetry specified by a family of defects parameterized by morphisms of $\cY$.